pomber/covid19/readme.md

 - [Are we dead yet](https://paroj.github.io/arewedeadyet/) ([repo](https://github.com/paroj/arewedeadyet)): Live graphs of confirmed, infected and infection rate.
 Outbreak normalised for comparison.
 - [epidemic-simulator](https://epidemic-simulator.now.sh) ([repo](https://github.com/RemiTheWarrior/epidemic-simulator)): Mathematical model using Macroscopic Rate Equations for simulating the future of the epidemic
 - [Coronavirus Cases, Deaths, and Recoveries by Country](https://nickmccullum.com/coronavirus-data-by-country/) ([repo](https://github.com/nicholasmccullum/website)) - a blog post with charts that update daily
+- [COVID-19 Best fit evolution](https://github.com/michetonu/covid19-best-fit-evolution) Visualizing the evolution of a best-fit logistic curve over time, showing the difficulty of predicting the number of future cases and deaths